Create an In-Person Roleplay Agent

 - Configure the rest of the agent for in-person use:

-- Roleplay type — e.g., Discovery, Cold Call, Custom.
+- Roleplay type: for example, Discovery, Cold Call, or Custom.

-How to run an In-Person roleplay (rep experience)
+How to run an In-Person roleplay

-- Treat the conversation as in-person: Use the scenario and instructions to imagine you’re face-to-face—pace your speech, leave natural pauses, and respond as you would in a real meeting.
+- Treat the conversation as in-person: use the scenario and instructions to imagine you're face-to-face.
+Pace your speech, leave natural pauses, and respond as you would in a real meeting.

 Separate scorecards and background noise

-Two phases (e.g., gatekeeper + in-person):
+Two phases (for example, gatekeeper followed by in-person):

 - Use one scorecard for the gatekeeper phase and a different scorecard for the in-person phase.